joelmcfarlen/aws-security-hub-auto-reports-terraform/README.md

 - Solution is region specific so you will need a tfvars file per region
 - You will need to enable all Security Hub Standards (i.e. CIS, NIST, ect) in the target accounts you wish to include in the findings report

-NOTE: Keep in mind that Security Hub Stanards when first enabled typically take a few hours to gather data.
+NOTE: Keep in mind that Security Hub Standards when first enabled typically take a few hours to gather data.
 Also, MS Teams webhooks are EOL very soon (Dec 2025).
 This portion will eventual be adjusted as needed.

 DEPLOYMENT COMMANDS: